FinnAchatz/perf-oriented-dev/exercises/09/sheet_09.md

  * For linked lists, to simulate a more realistic use case, allocate and free a new element each time insertion/deletion happens (you can also, optionally and additionally, benchmark using a single re-used element)
  * For linked lists, implement 2 different allocation policies: one which allocates the elements in sequence (as in, how they will be connected and traversed), and one which allocates them in a random order.

----

-TODO:
-* Change prototypes to take value or reference as 8M element is too big for stack
-    * alternatively increase stack (works by: `ulimit -s 131072` for 128 MB)

 B) Array-like vs. Linked Lists
 ------------------------------